Treatment Growth, Continuity of Treatment, and Viral Load Suppression

 Since USAID’s first investments over 35 years ago in fighting HIV, there has been significant progress that has impacted the lives of millions of people living with HIV and their families.
-From cutting-edge therapeutics to innovative service delivery models to data analytics and strengthening health systems, USAID has been at the forefront to support comprehensive ART programs around the globe to ensure those who need it have access to lifesaving treatment and can achieve optimal health outcomes and high quality of life.
+From cutting-edge therapeutics to innovative service delivery models to data analytics and strengthening health systems, USAID has been at the forefront to support comprehensive life-saving antiretroviral therapy (ART) programs around the globe to ensure those who need it have access to lifesaving treatment and can achieve optimal health outcomes and high quality of life.

 USAID-supported ART programs focus on three key priorities to ensure lifelong continuity of treatment to ultimately achieve viral load suppression (VLS) and optimal health outcomes for all clients: